benjamminj/portfolio/src/pages/lessons/markdown-test.md

 Lorem ipsum dolor sit amet consectetur, adipisicing elit.
 Eveniet obcaecati ex eos at deserunt sed animi, ea beatae officiis impedit?
 Lorem ipsum dolor sit amet consectetur, adipisicing elit.
 Eveniet obcaecati ex eos at deserunt sed animi, ea beatae officiis impedit?
 Lorem ipsum dolor sit amet consectetur, adipisicing elit.
 Eveniet obcaecati ex eos at deserunt sed animi, ea beatae officiis impedit?

+---

 ## Text Styling

 Here is a paragraph that contains **a bit of bold text to show what that looks like**.
 Then for a little bit do regular to separate it from _the italics portion_.
 Lastly, [here's a link]() to nowhere.

+---

 ## Lists

+For now the horizontal rhythm of these two list types are different because that's what feels right...rarely would you see a bulletted list immediately following a numbered list though 😎

 ### Ordered